If you’re reading this article, you may be considering providing health insurance for your employees, but you’re not sure where to start.

 It is wise to get a quote from all three types of organizations.
 Why?
 Because costs for insurance vary greatly by state and even by city.
 A place where the SHOP exchange is cheap might be expensive for brokers.
 The number of employees you have that might participate also affects cost.

-For example, SHOP tends to be expensive in New York City, and so going with a PEO or broker is usually more cost efficient even after factoring in their fees.
+For example, SHOP tends to be expensive in New York City, and so going with a PEO like Justworks or broker is usually more cost efficient even after factoring in their fees.

 Also, once you put together what they call the “census” of your employees for one of the insurance vendors, it makes sense to use that information and get quotes from all 3 kinds.